IRP 15

 • Proficiency in English, good communication skill and social competence

-Hiring institution: CNRS
+Hiring institution: ETH Zurich

 Supervision:

-• Main supervisor: Laurence Ramos
+• Main supervisor: Prof. Dr. Patrick Rühs

 Objectives: